ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/advanced_settings_en.md

 it to see how important the location is.
 * `exclude_locations` lets you define any locations that you don't want to do and during generation will force a "junk" item which isn't necessary for progression to go in these locations.

+### Random numbers

+Options taking a choice of a number can also use a variety of `random` options to choose a number randomly.

+* `random` will choose a number allowed for the setting at random
+* `random-low` will choose a number allowed for the setting at random, but will be weighted towards lower numbers
+* `random-middle` will choose a number allowed for the setting at random, but will be weighted towards the middle of the range
+* `random-high` will choose a number allowed for the setting at random, but will be weighted towards higher numbers
+* `random-range-#-#` will choose a number at random from between the specified numbers.
+For example `random-range-40-60` will choose a number between 40 and 60
+* `random-range-low-#-#`, `random-range-middle-#-#`, and `random-range-high-#-#` will choose a number at random from the specified numbers, but with the specified weights

 ### Example